 How to start a business

-So you’ve got your big idea, or want to make your side hustle your full time job.
+So you’ve got your big idea, or want to make your side hustle your full time job by starting a business.
 Now’s the time to go for it!
-Before you start a business, here are some important things you need to take to make sure you’re starting your business the right way.
+Before you start a business, here are some important steps you need to take to make sure you’re starting your business the right way.

 - Executive summary

 - Market research, competitor research and target audience

 Get business finance